puppetlabs/puppetserver/documentation/configuration.markdown

     # The amount of time, in milliseconds, that an outbound HTTP connection
     # will wait for data to be available before closing the socket.
 If not
     # defined, defaults to 20 minutes.
 If 0, the timeout is infinite and if
-    # negative, the value is undefined (system default).
+    # negative, the value is undefined by the application and governed by the
+    # system default behavior.
-    #socket-timeout: 1200000
+    #idle-timeout-milliseconds: 1200000

     # The amount of time, in milliseconds, that an outbound HTTP connection will
     # wait to connect before giving up.
 Defaults to 2 minutes if not set.
 If 0,
     # the timeout is infinite and if negative, the value is undefined in the
     # application and governed by the system default behavior.
-    #connect-timeout: 120000
+    #connect-timeout-milliseconds: 120000
 }

 # settings related to profiling the puppet Ruby code